 This degree worksheet is for students who desire to complete a thesis prior to graduation from the program.

 MS Degree Plan Worksheet - Non-Thesis Option

-Current and future Health Studies Master’s students may stay with their current degree plan or move to the six hours of course work in lieu of a thesis option.
+Current and future Health Studies Master’s students may stay with their current degree plan or move to the three hours of course work in lieu of a thesis option.